adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 There are basically three important information in this definition:

 - name of the table
-- billing mode (i want to pay only for what i use)
+- billing mode (we will pay only for what we use)
 - key definition (every element in `KeySchema` needs to be defined in `AttributeDefinitions`)

 ### Permissions